 The key sequence consists of four nucleotides that are used by Roche/454 high throughput sequencing platforms to calibrate the measurement of optical emission to count the number of nucleotides added to the growing strand during sequencing.
 The key sequence is removed by Seq2Res before beginning subsequent analysis.

 On a raw sequence read the key sequence is followed directly by the sequence pertaining to the Multiplex Identifier (MID) that facilitates the identification of a sample.
 The Roche/454 platform has approximately 150 standard MID sequences that can be used.
-The MID sequences are usually ten nucleotides long, however, MIDs can be designed using any unique custom sequence.
-In Seq2Res the MID sequence is removed from further analysis after separating the sequences in MID, and thus sample, categories.
+The MID sequences are usually ten nucleotides long, however, MIDs can be designed as any unique custom sequence.

 The MID sequence is followed by a short sequence to identify the genomic amplicon region called a primer.
 A genomic region can be sequenced in both directions and therefore the primer can be either in a forward or reverse orientation.
 Primer sequences are designed to bind specifically at the 5’ region of its associated genomic region’s forward (forward primer) and reverse (reverse primer) strands.

 The primer sequence is followed by a genomic amplicon sequence.
 This is the sequence that is of interest and is analyzed.
+The primer in forward or reverse orientation is used to know that the genomic amplicon sequence read is from the forward strand or the reverse strand.
+An amplicon sequence reads from reverse strand are reverse complemented to convert to its complementary forward sequence.
+Therefore, all the subsequent analyses are done on the forward strand sequence reads.

 4.2.2 Seq2Res: Required Data

 One of the primary focuses in the development of Seq2Res was to make usage as easy as possible by keeping the required number of files and parameters to a minimum.
-Users are therefore only required to provide the raw sequence data file, the primer information (multiple amplicons can be concurrently) and, if present, the MID used together with their associated patient identifier.
+Users are therefore only required to provide the raw sequence data file, the primer information (multiple amplicons can be analyzed concurrently) and, if present, the MID used together with their associated patient identifier.

 4.2.2.1: Raw sequence reads file